 - Allows your essential oils to go further by requiring less drops for topical application, this will save you money.

-- FCO provides a soothing barrier to skin without clogging pores.
-This is excellent for dry or troubled skin.
+- FCO provides a soothing barrier to skin without clogging pores, excellent for dry or troubled skin.

 Some people believe that diluting essential oils will reduce their effectiveness, but this is not true.
 In fact, diluting essential oils increases the surface area of absorption, prevents skin sensitivities and enhances absorption through skin.